Utah-Math-Data-Science/SCHull4Science/README.md

 # SCHull in Scientific Application
-This repository contains the code used for the experiments presented in the [SCHull](https://openreview.net/pdf?id=OIvg3MqWX2) paper.
+This repository contains the code used for the experiments presented in the [SCHull](https://openreview.net/pdf?id=OIvg3MqWX2) paper, selected for an Oral presentation at ICLR.

 ## Environment
 All experiments were conducted using Python 3.9.20 within a Conda 24.11.3 environment, with CUDA 12.4 support on an NVIDIA RTX 3090 GPU.
 All required packages are specified in the requirements.txt file.